sydat2701/IS_image_surface_early_AD_diagnosis/README.md

 :<br>
 |_ _ _ 941_S_1311<br>

-**Below, we visuallize typical cases for TP, TN, FP, FN of our model's predictions**
+**Below, we visuallize typical cases for TP, TN, FP, FN of our model's predictions on ADNI1**
 ![](figures/Qualitative.png)